 Central banks operate like most other businesses in that they have a leader, a president or a chairman.
 It’s that individual’s role to be the voice of that central bank, conveying to the market which direction monetary policy is headed.
-And much like when Steve Jobs or Michael Dell steps to the microphone, everyone listens.
+And much like when Jeff Bezos or Mark Zuckerberg steps to the microphone, everyone listens.

 So by using the Pythagorean Theorem (where a² + b² = c²), wouldn’t it make sense to keep an eye on what those guys at the central banks are saying?

 Using the Complex conjugate root theorem, the answer is yes!